hamax97/coordinates-reader/README.md

     - Consider using .jpg format because .png takes too much space.
   - Iterate over each image in the folder and extract the coordinates using tesseract.
 - How to add the metadata to each image?
 What does google street view require?
 Image format?
+- Delete duplicate images based on their coordinates.